itaybel/PwnableWalkthrough/Rooskiss.md

 ![image](https://user-images.githubusercontent.com/56035342/219431560-8ca3f5ba-5199-4295-aaeb-40b7c9caea1e.png)

-As you can see, the `my_hash` function generated 8 random numbers, and does some kind of calculation with the *stack canary*.
+As you can see, the `my_hash` function generates 8 random numbers, and does some kind of calculation with the *stack canary*.
 Then the program prints that calculation to us!
-Thats really important, because if we do the reverse of the calculation, we can leak the canary value!
-But how would we do it? all the numbers are pure random numbers generated with a seed which is the current time.
+But if we do the reverse of the calculation, we can leak the canary value! how would we do it? since all of the numbers are pure random numbers generated with a seed which is the current time.
 This is fine,since we can make our exploit generate 8 random numbers at the exact same time as the program does, and this way we can predict the random numbers and extract our `canary` from the equation.
-(note that we would have to run our exploit in the target computer, since we need it to be QUICK) Lets look at the process_hash function:
+(note that we would have to run our exploit in the target computer, since we need it to be QUICK) Lets look at the process_hash function: f calculation with the stack canary.
+Then the program prints that calculation to us!
+Thats really important, because if we do the
 ![image](https://user-images.githubusercontent.com/56035342/219432273-225ff525-eab1-4014-aa4c-1ed7527cdc68.png)

 We need to enter a `1024` bytes string, then it will. be decoded using base64, and will be copied into the `decoded` variable